yeastrc/proxl-import-metamorpheus/README.md

 Use this program to convert the results of a MetaMorpheus cross-linking analysis to proxl XML suitable for import into the proxl web application.

+**Note:** When running MetaMorpheus, you must enable output as PepXML when defining your XL Search taslk.

 How To Run
 -------------
 1. Download the [latest release](https://github.com/yeastrc/proxl-import-metamorpheus/releases).